nrfconnect/sdk-nrf/doc/nrf/ug_thingy53.rst

 Building and programming on the command line
 ============================================

-Before you start building an |NCS| project on the command line, you must :ref:`build_environment_cli`.
+You must :ref:`build_environment_cli` before you start building an |NCS| project on the command line.

 To build and program the source code from the command line, complete the following steps:

 1. Open a command line or terminal window.
 #.
 Go to the specific directory for the sample or application.

-   For example, the full directory path is :file:`ncs/nrf/applications/machine_learning` when building the source code for the :ref:`nrf_machine_learning_app` application.
+   For example, the directory path is :file:`ncs/nrf/applications/machine_learning` when building the source code for the :ref:`nrf_machine_learning_app` application.

 #.
 Make sure that you have the required version of the |NCS| repository by pulling the ``sdk-nrf`` repository on GitHub as described in :ref:`dm-wf-get-ncs` and :ref:`dm-wf-update-ncs` sections.
 #.
 Get the rest of the dependencies using west::